staffordnm/censuselderlyhousing/README.md

 ## **Findings**

+- Rent cost burden and home ownership burden is worse for Black residents of all counties.
+- Chatham and Lee counties the percent home owner cost burden is closer making it less of a disparity along race.
+- Rent burden is consistently under 10% across all counties for white residents, potentially because they are more likely to own than rent.
 - Wake County as the most populous county has the largest number of individuals 55+ with an expected stacking of more younger age groups compared to older age groups.

-- Chatham & Lee, Moore & Montgomery, and Orange County all had near equivalent numbers of 65-69 and 70 - 79 year olds

-- Parts of Wake County and Durham County have the highest percent of their population burdened by rental costs
+- Rent burden is concentrated around Raleigh in Wake County and Durham in Durham County.
 - Percent of population burdened by home owner costs are more evenly distributed across the counties with some hot spots in Durham, Wake, and Johnston Counties

-- Rent cost burden and home ownership burden is worse for Black residents of all seven counties.
+- Most counties follow an expected pattern of aging populations across different age groups meaning there are more people in younger categories and less people as they age.